pattytonyoneill/familygameshow/README.md

 ## Known Bugs
 - Had difficulty getting from index.html to quiz.html using buttons for quiz choice. _This was fixed by putting href instead of button._
 - Had difficulty with getting questions to print on quiz page.  _This was fixed code to randomly choose question and write the answers._
 - Need to have answer be chosen by the user.
-I was going to have the user enter a letter but may have user either click answer or on radio button.
+I was going to have the user enter a letter but may have user either click answer or on radio button. _replaced code that was for answer box with code that will allow the user to click on the corect answer_

 ## Deployment